What is Scholarly Literature?

 Font and size - Arial, Calibri or Times New Roman, 12 point.

 Margins and spacing - 2 cm (min) margin all around, 1.5 cm (min) line spacing.

 Indenting - For direct quotes over 40 words.

 Before you can begin your assignment it is important to know what the assignment is asking you to do.
-Look at your assignment question and work out the keywords that are used, e.g. Research a coaching philosophy in contemporary sport.
-The keywords to use are:
+Look at your assignment question and work out the keywords that are used, e.g. The use of blogs, facebook and my space in the social network environment.

 Use the keywords when searching for information for your assignment.

-If a word can have more than one ending, use the * (asterix), e.g. coach* will search for coach, coaches, coach's, coaching.
+If a word can have more than one ending, use the * (asterix), e.g. social network* will also retrieve social networking and social networks.